MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/install_files_manifests/longhorn/install.md

 #### Extras - Setting up Backup

-* Configuring Longhorn to backup to S3 is fairly simple IF you take the right approach, the basics are as follows:
+* Short-version: configuring Longhorn to backup to S3 is fairly simple IF you're familiar with AWS, it's basically S3 URI + IAM Role + Keys:
     * Create the IAM role, add it to a group with a policy to access your specific buckets or S3
     * Create KMS keys
     * Create your bucket, set it up to use the KMS keys you created